Mental health during a pandemic: signs and symptoms and what to do about it.

 - Headaches; and

-- Other physical and mental symptoms (such as heart palpitations, rapid heart rate, muscle tension, nausea, nightmares, gastrointestinal distress, fear, frustration, anger, irritability, sadness, confusion, problem-solving difficulty, memory issues, risky behaviors, numbness, poor judgement when making decisions and imposed isolation)
+- Other physical and mental symptoms (such as heart palpitations, rapid heart rate, muscle tension, nausea, nightmares, gastrointestinal distress, fear, frustration, anger, irritability, sadness, confusion, problem-solving difficulty, memory issues, risky behaviours, numbness, poor judgement when making decisions and imposed isolation)

 To combat disaster fatigue: